r41d/DoubleFurnace/README.md

 Please go to https://mods.factorio.com/mod/DoubleFurnace or download it ingame.

 # Installation from GitHub
-Download the zip from GitHub and unzip it in your Factorio mods folder.
+Not recommended, but if you want to do it, download the zip from GitHub and unzip it in your Factorio mods folder.
-The unpacked folder will most probably have the name "DoubleFurnace-master".
+The unpacked folder will most likely have the name "DoubleFurnace-master".
 You need to rename it to "DoubleFurnace_#CurrentVersion" where CurrentVersion needs to be replaced by the version found in info.json

 # License